kubernetes-retired/external-storage/snapshot/volume-snapshotting-proposal.md

 // These are valid conditions of a volume snapshot. const (
-	// VolumeSnapshotReady is added when the snapshot has been successfully created and is ready to be used.
+	// VolumeSnapshotConditionCreated is present and set to ConditionTrue when the snapshot has been successfully created
+	// The snapshot might not be ready to use yet: there are still some pending operations that don't need the
+	// original volume being snapshotted (eg. the snapshot data need to be uploaded to a dedicated storage) VolumeSnapshotConditionCreated VolumeSnapshotConditionType = "Created"
-	VolumeSnapshotConditionReady VolumeSnapshotConditionType = "Ready" )
+	// VolumeSnapshotConditionReady is present and set to ConditionTrue when the snapshot is ready to be used VolumeSnapshotConditionReady VolumeSnapshotConditionType = "Ready" )